nycrecords/procurement/README.md

     sudo sh build_scripts/db_setup/db_setup.sh single_server
     sudo sh build_scripts/db_setup/db_user_setup.sh

-Initialize the database by entering the following in the psql line:

-    psql
-        username=# create database procurement;
-        username=# \q

 Upgrade the database by entering the following in the command line:

     python manage.py db upgrade

+Add admins to the database by entering the following in the command line:

+    python manage.py db create_admin first_name last_name email

+Note that each admin should update their profile upon logging in by filling out the required fields and updating the password.

 Locally run the intranet by entering the following in the command line: